History of the Jews in the United States: Six-Day War

-Civil rights
+Civil rights movement

-Jews proved to be strong supporters of the American Civil Rights Movement.
+Jews proved to be strong supporters of the American civil rights movement.
 Jews were highly visible as leaders of movements for civil rights for all Americans, including themselves and African Americans.
-Seymour Siegel argues the historic struggle against prejudice faced by Jewish people led to a natural sympathy for any people confronting discrimination.
-This further led Jews to discuss the relationship they had with African Americans.
+Seymour Siegel argues that the Jewish people's historic struggle against prejudice inspired many Jews to sympathize with all people who were confronting discrimination.
+This inspiration also led Jews to discuss the relationship which they had with African Americans.
 Jewish leaders spoke at the two iconic marches of the era.
-Joachim Prinz, president of the American Jewish Congress, appeared at the March on Washington on 28 August 1963, noting that "As Jews we bring to this great demonstration, in which thousands of us proudly participate, a twofold experience--one of the spirit and one of our history" Two years later Abraham Joshua Heschel of the Jewish Theological Seminary marched in the front row of the Selma-to-Montgomery march.
+Joachim Prinz, president of the American Jewish Congress, appeared at the March on Washington on 28 August 1963, stating that "As Jews we bring to this great demonstration, in which thousands of us proudly participate, a twofold experience—one of the spirit and one of our history."
+Two years later Abraham Joshua Heschel of the Jewish Theological Seminary marched in the front row of the Selma-to-Montgomery march.

-Within Judaism, increasing involvement in the civil rights movement caused some tension.
+Within Judaism, increasing involvement in the civil rights movement caused some tensions.
 Rabbi Bernard Wienberger exemplified this point of view, warning that "northern liberal Jews" put at risk southern Jews who faced hostility from white southerners because of their northern counterparts.
 However, most known Jewish responses to the civil rights movement and black relations lean toward acceptance and against prejudice, as the disproportionate involvement of Jews in the movement would indicate.
 Despite this history of participation, relations between African Americans and Jews have sometimes been strained by their close proximity and class differences, especially in New York and other urban areas.

 Jewish feminism

-In its modern form, the Jewish feminist movement can be traced to the early 1970s in the United States.
+In its modern form, the origin of the Jewish feminist movement can be traced back to the United States in the early 1970s.
 According to Judith Plaskow, who has focused on feminism in Reform Judaism, the main issues for early Jewish feminists in these movements were the exclusion from the all-male prayer group or minyan, the exemption from positive time-bound mitzvot, and women's inability to function as witnesses, and to initiate divorce.
 Sally Priesand was ordained by the Hebrew Union College-Jewish Institute of Religion on June 3, 1972, at the Plum Street Temple in Cincinnati, thus becoming America's first female rabbi ordained by a rabbinical seminary, and the second formally ordained female rabbi in Jewish history, after Regina Jonas.